docker/docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 Sysbox enhances container isolation by using techniques such as:

 * Enabling the Linux user-namespace on all containers (root user in the container maps to an unprivileged user in the Linux VM).
-* Restricting the container from mounting sensitive VM directories
+* Restricting the container from mounting sensitive VM directories.
-* Vetting sensitive system-calls between the container and the Linux kernel
+* Vetting sensitive system-calls between the container and the Linux kernel.
-* Mapping filesystem user/group IDs between the container's user-namespace and the Linux VM
+* Mapping filesystem user/group IDs between the container's user-namespace and the Linux VM.
-* Emulating portions of the procfs and sysfs filesystems inside the container
+* Emulating portions of the procfs and sysfs filesystems inside the container.

 Some of these are made possible by recent advances in the Linux kernel which Docker Desktop now incorporates.
 Sysbox applies these techniques with minimal